How To Spot A Superstar Salesperson: Why You Can’t and Why It Doesn’t Matter

 This question reminds me of an old Mitch Hedberg joke.
 Mitch buys a donut and the cashier asks him if he’d like a receipt.
 “I can’t imagine a scenario where I’d have to prove that I bought a donut!”
 A receipt for buying a donut isn’t necessary, and neither is industry experience.

-Your Complex Sale Isn’t That Complex.
 If it is, you shouldn’t be trying to hire commission only employees in the first place!
 Let’s take insurance sales for example.
 To sell insurance, you need to know your main competitors and have a basic understanding of their plans.
 You need to understand your own plans.
-On the surface, that sounds complex – and it kinda is.
+On the surface, that sounds complex, and it kinda is.
 The thing is, you can teach these things in a short time period, and they can learn while doing.
 As a bonus, your sales rep won’t have any preconceived notions, allowing for a fresh perspective.
 They’re a blank slate.

-Spot A Superstar Salesperson!
 The chance you’ll eventually spot a superstar salesperson is much greater if they’re an unknown.
 Someone with a lot of proven sales experience is already being successful somewhere else.
-Think about it, what are the chances that a superstar sales rep is going to quit their super-successful and cushy sales gig to come work your commission-only position selling roofs door-to-door?
+Think about it—what are the chances that a superstar sales rep is going to quit their super successful cushy sales gig to come work your commission-only position selling roofs door-to-door?

 My old insurance industry boss would have literally hired anyone.
 And why not?
 He had the right process in place to make it happen.
-He didn’t need to try and spot a superstar salesperson, he created his own commission only employees.
+There was no need to try and spot a superstar salesperson, he created his own commission only employees.

 He created a successful way of taking calls and improving his show rate .
 He had group interviewing figured out, which saved him many hours per week.
 And he made sure we had regularly scheduled trainings each week to ensure our success.